200 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you or your child are actively receiving intensive psychological intervention, you may not be eligible to participate.

-What data supports the effectiveness of the treatment Emotion Focused Family Therapy for children's mental health difficulties?
+What prior data suggests that Emotion Focused Family Therapy is safe for children's mental health difficulties?

-How is Emotion Focused Family Therapy different from other treatments for children's mental health difficulties?
+What evidence suggests that Emotion Focused Family Therapy is effective for children's mental health difficulties?

 KT